-- (h) Run the D10Y dial cord through the openings in the lower housing, through the cord slot behind the interconnect field, and connect it to the REP DIAL position. - (i) Reassemble the telephone.
-Secure the cord around the strain relief bars in the lower housing (Fig. 38).
-Excess cordage can be tucked into the telephone set. - (j) After all installation is complete, test the repertory dialing feature by using it to dial CO/PBX calls.
+(h) Run the D10Y dial cord through the openings in the lower housing, through the cord slot behind the interconnect field, and connect it to the REP DIAL position.

+(i) Reassemble the telephone.
+Secure the cord around the strain relief bars in the lower housing (Fig. 42).
+Excess cordage can be tucked into the telephone set.

+(j) After all installation is complete, test the repertory dialing feature by using it to dial CO/PBX calls.

-If the repertory dial is ever removed from the station, be sure to restore the shorting bars removed in (f) and moved in (g) to their original factory positions (Fig. 34).
+If the repertory dial is ever removed from the station, be sure to restore the shorting bars removed in (f) and moved in (g) to their original factory positions (Fig. 37).

-External Ringing
+N. External Ringing

-3.59 Up to three E1C ringers can be provided on any of the CO/PBX lines:
+3.64 Up to three external ringers, such as the E1CM, S1AMP, or L1AM, can be provided on any of the CO/PBX lines: